Mhytee/Mhytee/README.md

 ---

 The [Discord](https://discord.gg/sfwsDqTsdn) is where setup help, tuning talk and new builds live.
-If you want to support the work, there is a [Patreon](https://www.patreon.com/Mhytee).
+If you want to support my work, there is a [Patreon](https://www.patreon.com/Mhytee).